FrankX0/RaspberryWordclock-RemoteControl/README.md

 For Raspberry Ip Setting you have to insert your local raspberry ip with the WebIOPi port.(192.168.2.1:8000)

 # Web
 Move the content of the Web folder of this repository to your htdocs folder of the WebIOPi installation.
+You can set the htdocs folder also in the WebIOPi Config File ! (/etc/webiopi/config)
 ```
 rsync -r {PATH_OF_WEB_DIR} {PATH_OF_HTDOCS_DIR}
 ```

 NOTE : This only works if your left your virtual Pins on 7,8,11.
 Otherwise you have to modify /app/wordclock/index.html.

-After that you should be able to access the page via WebioPi : {IP_OF_RASPBERRY}:8080.
+After that you should be able to access the page via WebioPi : {IP_OF_RASPBERRY}:8000.
 For further intructions look at http://webiopi.trouch.com/INSTALL.html (Access WebIOPi over local network)
 Then click on "Control Wordclock".